 Make an appointment with your doctor if you have persistent signs and symptoms that concern you.
 If you've been treated for cancer in the past, tell your doctor about your medical history.

-Any type of cancer can spread to the brain, but having one of the following types of cancer puts you at increased risk of brain metastases:
+Any type of cancer can spread to the brain, but some types of cancer are more likely to cause brain metastases, including:

 - Lung cancer